aisumnews/aisumnews/README.md

 ## Installation and Development

-If you want to try the application you need a working laravel 10.x with php 8 and composer.3 and MySQl database.
+If you want to try the application you need a working laravel 10.x with php >= 8.3 and composer >=2.4 and MySQl database.

 ### Requirements
 - PHP >= 8.3